-- (c) The Primate shall cause non-diocesan representatives to be summoned or convened to a session of Synod as may be specified by Canon. - (d) A non-diocesan representative must be a communicant member of this Church who is otherwise qualified as may be specified by Canon. - (e) A non-diocesan representative shall be entitled to such vote in Synod as is permitted or authorised by the Constitution but such vote shall not be counted for the purpose of determining whether a canon or resolution has been assented to by a majority of all dioceses. - 18.
-General Synod in such manner as it may deem proper may determine whether any person who claims to be a member of the Synod or of any house is entitled to be a member thereof and whether he has been duly and lawfully elected appointed or summoned to the Synod. - 19.
-(1) General Synod may proceed to the despatch of business notwithstanding the failure of any diocese to provide for its representation in the Synod and notwithstanding any failure to elect or appoint any non-diocesan representatives of Synod and notwithstanding a vacancy in the office of Primate or a metropolitan or a diocesan bishop.12 - (2) No canon rule act or exercise of power of General Synod shall be vitiated by reason only of the fact that any person to be elected appointed or summoned to the Synod has not been elected appointed or summoned, or by reason only of any informality with respect of the election appointing or summoning. - 20.
+- (b) Non-diocesan representatives shall be appointed by the Primate on the recommendation of the body appointed by Canon for that purpose. - (c) The Primate shall cause non-diocesan representatives to be summoned or convened to a session of Synod as may be specified by Canon. - (d) A non-diocesan representative must be a communicant member of this Church who is otherwise qualified as may be specified by Canon. - (e) A non-diocesan representative shall be entitled to such vote in Synod as is permitted or authorised by the Constitution but such vote shall not be counted for the purpose of determining whether a canon or resolution has been assented to by a majority of all dioceses. - 18.
+General Synod in such manner as it may deem proper may determine whether any person who claims to be a member of the Synod or of any house is entitled to be a member thereof and whether he has been duly and lawfully elected appointed or summoned to the Synod. - (1) General Synod may proceed to the despatch of business notwithstanding the failure of any diocese to provide for its representation in the Synod and notwithstanding any failure to elect or appoint any non-diocesan representatives of Synod and notwithstanding a vacancy in the office of Primate or a metropolitan or a diocesan bishop. - (2) No canon rule act or exercise of power of General Synod shall be vitiated by reason only of the fact that any person to be elected appointed or summoned to the Synod has not been elected appointed or summoned, or by reason only of any informality with respect of the election appointing or summoning. - 20.
 The Primate or in his absence the Senior Metropolitan present, or if there is no metropolitan present, the senior diocesan bishop present shall be President of the House of Bishops and of General Synod, seniority in every case being determined by the date of consecration.